-This document provides guidance for the agriculture and livestock industry to support a safe, clean environment for workers.
-The guidance is not intended to revoke or repeal any worker rights, either statutory, regulatory or collectively bargained, and is not exhaustive, as it does not include county health orders, nor is it a substitute for any existing safety and health-related regulatory requirements such as those of

-Cal/OSHA.1 Stay current on changes to public health guidance and state/local orders, as the COVID-19 situation continues.
-Cal/OSHA has more safety and health guidance on their Cal/OSHA COVID-19 Infection Prevention for Agriculture webpage.
+This document provides guidance for the manufacturing industry to support a safe, clean environment for workers.
+The guidance is not intended to revoke or repeal any worker rights, either statutory, regulatory or collectively bargained, and is not exhaustive, as it does not include county health orders, nor is it a substitute for any existing safety and health-related regulatory requirements such as those of Cal/OSHA.
+Stay current on changes to public health guidance and state/local orders, as the COVID-19 situation continues.
+Cal/OSHA has additional safety and health guidance on their Cal/OSHA General Guidelines on Protecting Workers from COVID-19 webpage.
 CDC has additional information on their guidance for businesses and employers.